annakelemen/annakelemen.github.io/posts/smell-ai.md

 In the industry, *briefs* are often driven by *marketing*.
 There are so many perfumes, especially in *niche perfumery*.
 One area where AI can help is in *recommendation systems*—finding scents that are *similar enough* to feel familiar but *novel enough* to be interesting.
 If people liked something, the model may suggest other things those people are likely to enjoy.

+In conclusion
+1. GNNs are used to represent aromachemicals.
+2. For the training, trained people can give feedback on smell attributes.
+General population can give feedback whether they like it.
+3. Olfaction is a complex process, where it is not always clear whether the effect is biological or chemical.
+E.g. receptor blocking for odor removal.
+4. Isomerism, structure and functional groups play affect smell.
+5. Environmental effects, such as biodegradability, and safety, such as toxicity, genetic toxicity, skin sensitization and irritability all play a role.
+6. There is some research on 'unconditional' behaviour associated with smell (pheromones).
+7. Creative IP such as captives, production processes, industry and sourcing knowledge are a business advantige.
+8. The future may be the creation of intense, safe, biodegradable captives and assisting fragrance testing and recommendation with AI.